 How do I prove that I am a child?

 You must show any documents in your possession that prove your date of birth, such as your passport or birth certificate to the Asylum Service.
-Birth certificates as proof of age may not always be considered as credible evidence.
-During your interview at the Asylum Service, you may undergo an age assessment.
-If after the age assessment there are still reasonable doubts about your age, you will be asked by the Asylum Service to go for medical examinations to see if you are younger or older than 18.
-If you refuse to go for medical examinations, the Asylum Service may decide that you are older than 18.
+During your interview at the Asylum Service, you may undergo an age assessment interview.
+If after the interview there are still reasonable doubts about your age, you will be asked by the Asylum Service to go for medical examinations to see if you are younger or older than 18.
+If you refuse to go for medical examinations, the Asylum Service may decide that you are older than 18 and be considered an adult.

-The medical examination procedure will be explained to you by the Asylum Service officer and your guardian/representative.
+The medical examination procedure will be explained to you by the Asylum Service officer and your guardian/representative, and your consent must be sought.
 If there is anything that you do not understand, you should ask for it to be explained to you.

 What other information is needed in order to make a request for family reunification to a Dublin Country?

-In order to submit your request for family reunification to the Dublin Country where you have a family member or relative, you will need to provide the following information to the Asylum Service:
+In order to submit a formal application for family reunification to the Dublin Country where you have a family member or relative, you will need to provide the following information to the Asylum Service:

 How long does the procedure take after I make a request for family reunification?